 You need to dig deeper and find what makes you different and special.
 What are you spending many of your hours on?
 What is it in your spare time that you enjoy doing?

 What is it in which you know a lot?
 There is still something you have that can be of use to other people.
 Be it informative, educational, and/or entertaining.

-6. There are so many blogs already out there?
-How can I make my blog stand-out?
+5. There are so many blogs already out there?
+How can I make my blog stand out?

 You are special.
 You are distinct from all the others.
-You have to bring more of yourself into your content and, in general, into your blogging presence.
+You must bring more of yourself into your content and, in general, your blogging presence.
 The more exclusive your blog would be by bringing more of yourself into the open.
 There isn’t much to be scared of.
 Only get out there for yourself and enjoy the process.

-On how many words your blog posts should have, there are no definite guidelines.
+There are no definite guidelines on how many words your blog posts should have.